A Guide on How to Create Converting Affiliate Landing Pages

 A lander before the lander?

-A pre-landing page is a page which appears right before an actual offer.
+A pre-lander is a page which appears right before an actual offer.

-Generally, the objective of a pre-landing page is to act as a warm up for the visitor.
+Generally, the objective of a pre-lander is to act as a warm up for the visitor.

 Users check the pre-landing page, and they get a sense of what the actual offer is gonna be all about.